a-d14/a-d14/README.md

 <h1> Welcome to my Github Profile! </h1>

 <p>I am a CS Master's student studying at UIC.
-Witness my journey as I build up my developer/data scientist portfolio from scratch.
+Witness my journey as I build up my web developer and data scientist portfolio from scratch.
 I have decided to learn something new or work on a project every day starting from the April 21st 2023.
-Project progress will be tracked on GitHub via commits and new knowledge will be posted on my blog.
+My goals for the time being are written below and progress will be tracked on GitHub.
+Further, I have decided to start writing blog posts for all new ML/Data Science concepts I learn.
+You can find my newest articles below.
 This portfolio is and will always be a work in progress. </p>

 <div>
   <h3> Find me on </h3>